 Dr. Carson Keever

-My main interest is teaching biology and I enjoy helping students prepare a career in this field.
+My main interest is teaching biology and I enjoy helping students prepare for a career in this field.
 I try to utilize my experience in research, teaching, and environmental consulting to create learning environments that foster skills essential for a successful career in many biology related disciplines.

 PhD, Biology, Simon Fraser University